Frequently Asked Questions

 Managing Files in the Temporary File Systems

 Files located in the temporary file systems, /tmp and/scratch, are not backed up.
 It is your responsibility to copy important data to permanent file systems.
-While HPCC will try to protect your files for the stated retention periods, hardware failures could result in data loss.
+While HPC will try to protect your files for the stated retention periods, hardware failures could result in data loss.

-If the performance of a computing resource is degraded by a temporary file system that has too little available free space, HPCC management may compress, move, or delete files that have not been accessed within the last five days.
+If the performance of a computing resource is degraded by a temporary file system that has too little available free space, HPC management may compress, move, or delete files that have not been accessed within the last five days.

-Using the HPCC Cluster
+Using the HPC Cluster

 These head nodes should only be used for editing and compiling programs; any computing should be done on the compute nodes.
 Computing jobs submitted to the head nodes may be terminated before they complete.
 To submit jobs to the compute nodes, use the Portable Batch System (PBS) .